-Why People Care So Much About The First 100 Days Of A Presidency
+Why Do We Care So Much About The First 100 Days Of A Presidency?

 If you've paid attention to the news cycle lately, you've probably noticed there's been a lot of chatter about President Donald Trump's first 100 days in office.